SSWD Learning Disabilities Handbook for Students/Faculty

 Toxicity and malnutrition can adversely affect the development of the central nervous system.
 Such conditions as maternal smoking or drug use, illness, or accidents can cause prenatal or postnatal neurological damage.

-Dyslexic individuals show atypical neurological organization of the left and right hemispheres.
-In the dyslexics, the normal left greater-than-right asymmetry is absent with atypical structure found in the region of the posterior temporal planum.
+Individuals who are dyslexic show atypical neurological organization of the left and right hemispheres.
+In people with dyslexia, the normal left greater-than-right asymmetry is absent with atypical structure found in the region of the posterior temporal planum.
 The posterior left hemisphere demonstrates an anomalous organization of tissue and processing systems.
 Endocrine imbalances caused by abnormal functioning of the pituitary and thyroid glands can affect learning, memory and attention.

 There is no one test for learning disabilities nor is there one pattern of results.
 The evaluation is considered as a whole.